Time Necessary to Resolve a Workplace Injury Claim

 Stephen Boutros: The best way to get a case settled is to prepare the case as if it is going to be tried.
 A famous lawyer that I worked under many years ago once told me, if you prepare a case to settle, you’re going to end up in trial; if you prepare a case to trial, you’re going to end up settling.

-The vast majority of our cases settle.
-I would say that 95% of our cases are ultimately settled, either before litigation or after litigation.
+The vast majority of my cases settle.
+I would say that 95% of my cases are ultimately settled, either before litigation or after litigation.
 Before trial, the vast majority of cases settle but you can’t prepare the case in a lackadaisical way and hope that happens.

 Interviewer: What is your response to people that say, ”Oh, the case is ongoing, I can’t take it anymore, I just want to get rid of this” and give up?

 Stephen Boutros: That occasionally happens.
-We’re not just attorneys-at-law, we’re counselors-at-law and that’s where the counseling comes into play.
-We help counsel our clients as to what’s in their best interest.
-It’s ultimately their decision but we encourage our clients to make the decisions that are in their best interests.
+It’s not just attorneys-at-law, we’re counselors-at-law and that’s where the counseling comes into play.
+I help counsel our clients as to what’s in their best interest.
+It’s ultimately their decision but I encourage clients to make the decisions that are in their best interests.
 Sometimes that’s settling early, sometimes it’s holding out.
 It’s on a case-by-case basis.

 Level of Injury Required in Pursuing a Successful Workplace Injury Claim